-“The knowledge of these mechanisms can thus be used to, for example, identify the pathways involved un human long-term body weight control, or to research the possibility of putting astronauts in hibernation during space travel,” said Engler.
+“The knowledge of these mechanisms can thus be used to, for example, identify the pathways involved in long-term body weight control, or to research the possibility of putting astronauts in hibernation during space travel,” said Engler.

 She is also interested in coaching local youth soccer teams to build international relationships.
 Engler is excited about exploring an important part of her family history.
 Her great-grandparents immigrated from Germany in the 1890s and she hopes to use her time in the country to establish “a personal connection" of her own.